Azure/bicep-registry-modules/avm/res/network/bastion-host/README.md

 ### Parameter: `scaleUnits`

 The scale units for the Bastion Host resource.
+The Basic and Developer SKU only support 2 scale units.

 - Required: No
 - Type: int